Eight earn all-conference accolades

-Following a solid season, the Big Red baseball team landed nine players on the All-North Coast Athletic Conference squad in 2013.
+Following a solid season, the Big Red baseball team landed eight players on the All-North Coast Athletic Conference squad in 2013.

 The senior trio of Kyle Clemmenson, Danny Kraus and Tim Duxbury all earned first-team honors for the first time in their respective careers.
 Clemmenson finished second in the conference in doubles (16), home runs (5), RBIs (44) and total bases (89), third in on-base percentage (.478), and fourth in slugging percentage (.589), runs (43) and hits (58).
 He also led the team with a .384 batting average and recorded the eighth five-hit performance since 2001 in a 17-3 victory at Ohio Wesleyan.